 - Black represents the Melanesian people of Papua New Guinea, who make up the majority of the population.

-- White represents purity, and the diagonal pattern is inspired by the traditional “moka” exchange system, in which goods are exchanged between tribes as a sign of friendship and alliance.
+- White represents purity, and the diagonal pattern is inspired by the traditional “Barter System”, in which food and goods are exchanged between tribes as a sign of friendship and alliance.

-- The yellow colour of the bird symbolises the sun, which is a source of life and energy.
+- The yellow colour of the bird of paradise symbolises the sun, which is a source of life and energy.

-The pattern is also said to represent the shape of a shark’s tooth, which is a symbol of strength and courage in Papua New Guinean culture.
+The pattern (two triangles) is also said to represent the shape of a shark’s tooth, which is a symbol of strength and courage in Papua New Guinean culture.

 The bird of paradise in the centre of the flag represents the country’s unique wildlife, as well as the national motto, “Unity in Diversity.”